andrascodes/dinnerplanner-react/README.md

 # Dinner Planner React
-The React version of the Dinnerplanner assignment for KTH's Interaction Programming course
+The React version of the Dinnerplanner assignment for KTH's Interaction Programming course.

+Click [here](https://andrewszucs.github.io/dinnerplanner-react/) for the DEMO.

 ## How to get started